IntelPython/dpctl/docs/doc_sources/user_guides/execution_model.rst

             raise dpctl.utils.ExecutionPlacementError
         ...

-In order to ensure that compute-follows-data works seemlessly out-of-the-box, :mod:`dpctl` maintains a cache of with context and device as keys and queues as values used by :class:`dpctl.tensor.Device` class.
+In order to ensure that compute-follows-data works seamlessly out-of-the-box, :mod:`dpctl` maintains a cache of with context and device as keys and queues as values used by :class:`dpctl.tensor.Device` class.

 .. code-block:: python